dsoze1138/16F887_NEC_IR_deocder/README.md

 Issues found so far:

-For the PIC16F the pic-as assembler directive "MACRO" fails when parameters are present.

 For the PIC16F the pic-as assembler directive "IF" does not work.

 The MPASM assembler directive "BANKISEL" for the mid-range PIC16F (non-enhanced)